Estebán Vizcarra

-Estebán Gabriel Vizcarra (born 11 April 1986) is a professional footballer who plays as a winger or an attacking midfielder for Liga 1 club Madura United.
+Estebán Gabriel Vizcarra (born 11 April 1986) is a professional footballer who plays as a winger or an attacking midfielder for Liga 2 club Persela Lamongan.
 Born in Argentina, he represented Indonesia at international level.

 Club career

-Vizcarra previously played for Pelita Jaya, Spanish club CD Salobreña and in his native Argentina for Club Atlético Douglas Haig and Club Atlético Huracán.
+Vizcarra previously played for Pelita Jaya, Spanish club CD Salobreña and in his native Argentina for Douglas Haig and Huracán.

 On 3 November 2014, he signed for Semen Padang.
 In January 2019, Vizcarra joined Persib Bandung, signing a one-year contract with a renewal option.

 International career

+After living in Indonesia since 2009, Vizcarra went through naturalization process to be an Indonesian citizen on 16 March 2018.
 Vizcarra made his debut for Indonesia on 10 October 2018 in a friendly against Myanmar.